CGvanDrunen/Portfolio_minor_ADS/README.md

 the problem owner for example.
 I think the following points were my strengths/weaknesses during this project:

-(+) Easy to contact and open for feedback.
+(+) Easy to contact and open for feedback

-(+) Dedicated to the team effort, making sure everyone is in good spirit.
+(+) Dedicated to the team effort, making sure everyone is in good spirit

-(+) Always ready to push himself to the limit when asked to.
+(+) Always ready to push himself to the limit when asked to